lod/david.tulloh.id.au/site/posts/dynamic-flickr-image.md

 tags: ["javascript", "blog"]
 ---

 When I got to the end of putting together this blog it was looking a little bare, I felt in needed a nice photo.
-Not being able to decide on the photo to use, I thought a random photo from an album would be better... because choosing a albums worth of images would somehow be easier (I consider the current photos placeholders, because I still haven't solved the actual original problem).
+Not being able to decide on the photo to use, I thought a random photo from an album would be better... because choosing a album'ss worth of images would somehow be easier (I consider the current photos placeholders, because I still haven't solved the actual original problem).

 Rather than self hosting this I, for some reason (probably because 11ty images are fiddly and annoying), decided to go with Flickr.
 Flickr turned out to work really well.